Domesday Book published with sections on Bletchingley and Chevington

 The records (held at Surrey History Centre) for Bletchingley Parish are the oldest in Surrey starting in 1538 on Page 1 and have continued without a break ever since.

 1541 AD: Anne of Cleves

-Henry VIII granted manor to his fourth wife Anne of Cleves as part of their divorce settlement, including Bletchingley Palace.
+Henry VIII granted the manor to his fourth wife Anne of Cleves as part of their divorce settlement, including Bletchingley Palace.

 The only surviving portion of the Palace is the gatehouse - now Place Farm

 See Article on Anne of Cleves in People section for more information.

 1566 AD First Village School

 John Whatman provided to the village a plot of land complete with a croft and orchard on the Bletchingley to Croydon Road (now Stychens Lane) so that a free school could be established.
 The rents and profits from the land should be paid to the schoolmaster “...towards his pains in instructing such children as should be born in Bletchingley”.

 Unfortunately the school did not last and the buildings were converted to be used as almshouses for the poor people of the village.

 Church struck by lightning on the 17th November; spire destroyed in the following fire and “at the same time melt into infinite fragments a goodly Ring of Bells”.